jkalatchev7/raytheonRobot/README.md

 The file called runfile.py is what will be run on the raspberry pi.
 It starts by initializing some variables and the serial connection and then acts like a state machine

 The accelerometer folder has two files.
 The imu.py is the class that has everything for working with the accelerometer.
-It has instance variables posX, posY, and anglez which will be updated through the imu's update methods when we are moving
+It has instance variables posX, posY, and anglez which will be updated through the imu's update methods when we are moving.
+The other one is just to test.

 The file test.py has a few functions: the first is to take a picture pass it through openCV and pick out a green ball and return its distance and angle.
 The second and third are just for taking pictures